Not everyone knows what "mindset" means or why it counts.

 Mindset training in live cash

-A personalized approach
+A responsive approach

 I've studied poker for over a decade, and can suggest training materials including books, videos, articles, podcasts, and streams.
 As a start, you might explore "Zen and the Art of Poker" and Jason Su's "The Joy of Poker"—two masterworks in advanced mindset work.